Chapter 13:

 "You can't trust the crowd though."
 Her voice challenged softly.

 "Yet you're here."
 He looked at the skull then her.
-Similar gesture to hers.
+With a similar eye gesture.

 They eye each other again, she lets a soft smirk.